 Fortunately, most infants who develop NEC are able to recover.
-In cases where surgery was necessary, however, there may be intestinal or bowel issues in the future that they may have to deal with due to a narrowed intestinal tract or the removal of a portion of the intestines.
-These future complications could include blockages or the inability to properly absorb nutrients.
-In the worst cases, a baby may need a bowel transplant.
+In cases where surgery was necessary, however, there may be intestinal or bowel issues in the future due to narrowed intestinal tract or removal of a portion of the intestines which requires treatment.
+Future complications may include blockages or the inability to properly absorb nutrients.
+In the most severe cases, a baby may need a bowel transplant.

-If necrotizing enterocolitis isn’t treated, then it can be deadly.
+If necrotizing enterocolitis isn’t treated, it may be deadly.

 Does Infant Formula Cause NEC?

-While infant formula itself doesn’t necessarily cause NEC to occur in premature or at-risk infants, it’s a factor that increases the risk, particularly with cow’s milk-based baby formula.
+While infant formula itself doesn’t necessarily cause NEC to occur in premature or at-risk infants, it may be a factor that increases the risk, particularly with cow’s milk-based baby formula.
 Studies comparing the rates of NEC in premature and at-risk infants that were fed cow’s milk-based formula to those that were fed breast milk found that the risk of developing NEC was higher in those that drank cow’s milk-based formula.
-8.9 percent of the babies studied who drank cow’s milk-based formula needed additional care in the NICU, while only 3.1 percent of babies that drank breast milk did.
+One study showed that 8.9 percent of the babies studied who drank cow’s milk-based formula needed additional care in the NICU, while only 3.1 percent of babies that drank breast milk did.

 How Does Infant Formula Increase the Risk of NEC in Premature Infants?

 Scientists and doctors aren’t sure exactly why consuming cow’s milk-based formula increases the risk of developing NEC.
 However, it’s thought that cow’s milk could be encouraging the growth and spread of harmful bacteria.
-Full-term, healthy infants have the immune systems to better protect themselves from such bacteria, but premature or at-risk infants were born before those systems fully developed.
-This means that their underdeveloped intestines can’t protect themselves as well.
-Additionally, a premature or at-risk infant’s immune system isn’t as well-developed, so they can’t fight off an infection as easily.
+Full-term, healthy infants have more developed immune systems which may better protect from bacteria, but premature or at-risk infants may have been born before those systems fully developed.
+This means that their underdeveloped intestines may not be able to provide the same protection from infection.
+Additionally, a premature or at-risk infant’s immune system may not be as well-developed as full-term infants, so they may not fight off an infection as easily.